 FEES AND PAYMENT

 Fees for our services are computed at our standard rates, plus expenses, and are based on the time our service requires.
-Our current fees range from $00 to $000 per hour.
+Our current fees range from £00 to £000 per hour.
 Fees quoted are often based on a composite of the rates of those individuals assigned to the engagement.
 As with all professional services, actual fees may vary slightly.
 If fees are less than estimated, the Client will be billed only for those services rendered.
 If the scope of the engagement changes so those fees would be higher than anticipated, we will provide the Client with new estimates for approval immediately.
 [You may adjust this paragraph as you like.
 I never quote hourly rates because no human being on the face of this planet is worth $100 an hour, and I charge a lot more!
 However, clients are not paying for hours.
 They are paying for your knowledge and they are paying for solutions!
 The value of the finished product dictates its worth.
 I do track time internally to see if I am making $100 an hour, or $5 and hour, but that is a management issue only.]

 REFERRALS